Administrative Assistant Resume Guide + Tips + Example

 3. Skills

-If this is your first job, include transferable skills from other employment.
+If this is your first job, include transferable skills from other employment, training or school.

 4. Work history

-If this is your first job as an administrative assistant, you can include other relevant work experience, like volunteer experiences, community services, professional projects and more.
+If you’re applying for your first administrative assistant position, include other relevant work experience, like volunteer experiences, community services and professional projects.

 5. Education